hamartillano/Call-Management-Centre-System/REPORT.md

 ## Point of View Statements
 ### CMC Company Manager
 - Customer's working busy lives dont have time to research and plan vacations during holidays.
 Customers need to be directly shown what they want to reduce the stress of actually finding what they desire.
+### Profile Specialists
+- With numerous customers looking to consult with a travel specialist on a given destination, they need to be catered to in the quickest possible time frame so that do not need to waste time on researching their destination themselves.
 ### Relationship Managers
 - Customer's will find it difficult to be satisfied with sales pitches because they dont trust the other person on the phone.
 They need to be given the opportunity to trust who theyre talking to so that they engage with the sales pitch.
 ### Customers